nquinlan/newsletter/_posts/2014-11-11-moving-on-from-sendgrid.md

 ## <a name="fun-facts"></a> Fun Facts
 - If you lined up every planet next to each other, they would fit in the space between the earth and the moon! [[pic](http://i.imgur.com/hexayzz.jpg)]
 - The Sunfish can and does swim at both vertical _and_ horizontal orientations and has teeth in its throat rather than near its lips.
-- The [Nightshade family](http://en.wikipedia.org/wiki/Solanaceae) contains potatoes, tomatoes, tobacco, chili peppers, and bell pappers and accounted for over $132 billion of economic value in 2012.
+- The [Nightshade family of plants](http://en.wikipedia.org/wiki/Solanaceae) was worth $132 billion in 2012.
+It contains potatoes, tomatoes, tobacco, chili peppers, and bell peppers.

 ## <a name="content"></a> On Leaving
 _I knew_ I was leaving SendGrid about a month before my last day. _I knew_ my team would need to pickup my responsibilities. _I knew_ I had to start showing them what I did.
 About a week later, _I knew_ I should have been doing that from the start.